-Trends are easy to identify and discuss.
-Trends are simply grouped occurrences identified after the fact.
+Trends are easy to identify—they are simply grouped occurrences identified after the fact.
 Even trends that we speak of in the present exist as patterns that have already occured before we identify them.
 The trend of the fruity floral, the trend of ethylmaltol use, the trend in the 1920s-1930s of referring to balsamic, resinous perfumes as “oriental”.

 We refer to schools loosely as either 1) using a specific style, or 2) broadly making a distinction between traditional and non-traditional approaches.
-As an example of the former, Jean Claude Ellena belongs to the minimalist school of perfumery.
-In the latter, Patricia de Nicolai, belonging to a familial and aesthetic lineage, works within the classical school of perfumery.
+For example, Jean Claude Ellena belongs to the minimalist school of perfumer and Patricia de Nicolai, belonging to a familial and aesthetic lineage, works within the classical school of perfumery.

 In perfumery, genre describes compositional forms.
 Chypre, fougère, eau de cologne.
 These are forms that are defined by their components, and are more like chemical families than artistic genres in this respect.